escalonc/cloud4devs/README.md

 - Cross platform
 - Multi cloud support
 - Background service
-- Search your .gitignore files
+- Looks into your .gitignore files
 - Parse your .gitignore files
 - Sync your files to your prefered cloud